Employer of Record

 • Complete mandatory quarterly social security declarations, reporting employee remuneration and calculating due contributions.

-• Ensure contributions are paid quarterly, with payments due by the last day of the month following the quarter in which they are owed:
+• Ensure contributions are paid quarterly, with payments generally due by the last day of the month following the quarter in which they are owed:

 • Q1: April 30